 Staff member files are maintained by the Human Resources department and are considered confidential.
 Managers and supervisors may only have access to personnel file information on a need-to-know basis.
 Personnel file access by current staff members and former staff members upon request will generally be permitted within 3 days of the request unless otherwise required under state law.
 Personnel files are to be reviewed in the Human Resources department.
 Staff members may ask for copies or take photographs of some items in their own file, when reviewing.
-Staff member files may not be taken outside the department.
 Representatives of government or law enforcement agencies, in the course of their duties, may be allowed access to file information.